coast-framework/coast/README.md

-You should be greeted with the text "You're coasting on clojure!" when you visit `http://localhost:1337` and when you visit `http://localhost:1337/posts` you should be able to add, edit, view and delete the rows from the post table!
+You should be greeted with the text "You're coasting on clojure!" when you visit `http://localhost:1337` and when you visit `http://localhost:1337/posts` you should be able to add, edit, view and delete the rows from the `posts` table!

 ## Shipping